matthew-richard/Hotspots/README.md

 An overview of all features in each activity/fragment:
 - LoginActivity:
-  All new users are taken to this page in order to register/log in with an existing account
+  All new users are taken to this page in order to register/log in with an existing account All passwords must be at least 6 characters long
 - Main Activity:
   After successful registration/authentication, users are taken to the main activity, which consists of a frame layout that can be replaced by a fragment.
 We've used fragments in order to successfully implement a navigation drawer for our app.
   - MapHome: A Google maps view of the user's current location and any hotspot pins that are around them